 - Your brain can become insulin resistant, too

 - As well as too much sugar, too much insulin also damages the brain in ways that can lead to Alzheimer’s disease.
 Oddly, though, too little insulin also seems to cause problems in the brain and insulin therapy has recently been put forward as a possible treatment for Alzheimer’s disease.
-It appears that insulin resistance can occur in the brain, as well as in other types of body tissues, and that its effects there could interfere with signalling between brain cells, triggering a cascade of damaging events.
+It appears that insulin resistance can occur in the brain, as well as in other types of body tissues and that its effects there could interfere with signaling between brain cells, triggering a cascade of damaging events.

-- The good thing to come out of this research is a growing appreciation that keeping both blood sugar and insulin levels stable, which is of course the key to good diabetes control, may also prevent the development of Alzheimer’s disease and other types of dementia.
+- The good thing to come out of this research is a growing appreciation that keeping both blood sugar and insulin levels stable, which is, of course, the key to good diabetes control, may also prevent the development of Alzheimer’s disease and other types of dementia.
 And there is no simpler or more effective means of doing this than through the food you eat.

 - In fact, scientists have already begun to investigate the effects of a low glycemic load diet in people with some degree of cognitive impairment.
 Glycemic load (GL) is a measure of the overall effect that a meal or snack has on blood sugar levels.
-A study from Seattle, in the US, has found that, after just four weeks on a low GL and low saturated fat diet, visual memory improved, as did the markers for Alzheimer’s disease, including beta-amyloid and tau protein in the cerebro-spinal fluid.
+A study from Seattle, in the US, has found that, after just four weeks on a low GL and low saturated fat diet, visual memory improved, as did the markers for Alzheimer’s disease, including beta-amyloid and tau protein in the cerebrospinal fluid.

-- It is a shame that this study combined low GL and low saturated fat in the same diet, since it is not obvious which of these factors was involved in the improvements seen, or if the combination of both was important.
+- It is a shame that this study combined low GL and low saturated fat in the same diet since it is not obvious which of these factors was involved in the improvements seen, or if the combination of both was important.
 If I were a betting man, though, I’d put my money on the low GL diet causing stabilize blood sugar and insulin levels, in addition to the other beneficial changes seen.

 - In my next post, I’ll be showing you how you can start making the change to a low GL diet and reap the benefits of less reliance on medications, less risk of the complications of diabetes, healthier cholesterol and blood pressure readings, weight loss (if you need it) and more energy